 If you choose any positive integer, that number is used as a seed.

-SAS recommends that you choose a seed of at least 7 digits.
-If you supply the seed, the program generates the same sequence of random numbers every time you run the program.
+SAS recommends that you choose a seed of at least seven digits.
+If you supply the seed, the program generates the same sequence of random numbers every time you run.

-With a 0 seed, the sequence is different every time you run the program.
+With a 0 seed, the program’s sequence is different every time you run.

 To generate random integers in the range from 1 to 10, you could use: